Retro-Devils/Retro-Scrapey/README.md

  -Repeat for desired systems.

-2.From Retropie go to retropie/Retro-Srcapey Press go
+2.From Retropie go to Retropie/Retro-Srcapey Press GO OR open pixel desktop then terminal type " scrapey " and press GO

 3.Scrape for missing media or info.